jw8u/lstm/README.md

 # lstm

-In this project, I attempted to forecast conditionally heteroskedastic time series data using a LSTM recurrent neural network.
+In this project, I attempted to forecast time series with heteroskedasticity using a LSTM recurrent neural network.

 ## Usage
 ```